-Resource adequacy assessments reflect additional planning reserve to manage the risk of nuclear refurbishment project delays.
+Resource adequacy assessments reflect additional planning reserve to manage the risk of nuclear refurbishment and new nuclear project delays.
+This year's reserve has higher values in the future due to new planned nuclear resources from Powering Ontario's Growth.
 The contribution of this additional planning reserve on summer and winter adequacy needs is shown in Figure 3 and Figure 4 respectively.